I’m pretty sure that you’ve at least heard about gluten free

 -6 TBSP of soy sauce (I went with Tamari soy sauce because many standard soy sauces aren’t gluten free)

-These garnish bits are optional but I wouldn’t omit the peanuts:
+These garnish bits are optional but I wouldn’t omit the

 -½ cup green onions